Urarina language

-Urarina is an isolated language spoken in Peru, specifically in the Loreto Region of Northwest Peru, by the Urarina people.
+Urarina is a language isolate spoken in Peru, specifically in the Loreto Region of Northwest Peru, by the Urarina people.
 There are around 3,000 speakers in Urarinas District (along the Chambira River).
-It uses a Latin script.
+It uses the Latin script.
 It is also known as Itucali, Simacu or Shimacu.

-It has a canonical word order of object–verb–subject.
+It has the rare canonical word order of object–verb–subject.

 Classification

-The classification of Urarina remains contentious: academics have placed the language in at least four different language families including Panoan, Tupian, Macro-Tucanoan, and Amerind.
+The classification of Urarina remains contentious: academics have placed the language in at least four language families including Panoan, Tupian, Macro-Tucanoan, and Amerind.
 However, the proposed language families share few similarities with Urarina, meaning it is likely best described as either “unclassified” or as a language isolate.
 It is usually assumed that it is a language isolate given Urarina’s complete lack of lexical overlap with any languages surrounding Urarina territory.

+Dialects

+There are four Urarina dialect zones: